citp/privacy-policy-historical/p/pa/pan/panerabread.com.md

 We use third party suppliers and service providers to facilitate our Site and may make personal information available to them to the extent necessary for them to host our Site or to provide other services to Panera Bread.
 Whenever we do this, we require that our third party suppliers and service providers agree to maintain the confidentiality of the personal information we provide to them.

-We do not sell or rent to third parties any of the personal information that consumers and investors provide to us online, but we may share your information with our affiliates, our PANERA BREAD franchisees, and lenders to or investors in our company.
+We do not sell or rent to third parties any of the personal information that consumers and investors provide to us online, but we may share your information with our affiliates, our PANERA BREAD franchisees, and/or lenders to and/or investors in our company.
 Primarily, we share information with these third parties only to respond to your specific request or to obtain their advice on how to improve our business.
 We do not authorize third parties unaffiliated with Panera Bread to make independent use of your information for their own purposes, such as for direct marketing.

-### Gift Certificates
+### Gift Cards

-We use a third party service provider to facilitate the gift certificate service that we make available to you.
-The information that you submit while placing a gift certificate order ("Gift Certificate Information"), including your name, address, email address, phone number and credit card information, is collected by our third party gift certificate service provider.
-Panera Bread does not collect or store your Gift Certificate Information and will not share this information with other third parties.
-We require our gift certificate service provider to maintain the confidentiality of the Gift Certificate Information that you submit and to use the Gift Certificate Information only for the purposes of fulfilling and tracking your order, for providing you with customer service and for reporting to us.
-We also require our gift certificate service provider to maintain your Gift Certificate Information on a secure server and to use at least industry standard encryption technology and security procedures for all payment processing.
+We use a third party service provider to facilitate the gift card service that we make available to you.
+The information that you submit while placing a gift card order ("Gift Card Information"), including your name, address, email address, phone number and credit card information, is collected by our third party gift card service provider.
+Panera Bread does not collect or store your Gift Card Information and will not share this information with other third parties.
+We require our gift card service provider to maintain the confidentiality of the Gift Card Information that you submit and to use the Gift Card Information only for purposes related to fulfilling and tracking your order, providing you with related customer service and for reporting purposes.
+Please review the privacy policy on the gift card service site for specific information.
+We also require our gift card service provider to maintain your Gift Card Information on a secure server and to use at least industry standard encryption technology and security procedures for all payment processing.
+Please also see the Links to Other Sites section below.

 ### Franchise Inquiries